-NOTE: Disconnect hydraulic hoses for boom from storage position on front of rotating bed (Figure 4-15, View F, in this section).
+NOTE Disconnect hydraulic hoses for boom from storage position on front of rotating bed (see Figure 4-15, View F).
 Allow hoses to hang down at front of rotating bed.

 Hoses will be damaged when mast is raised if you do not perform this step.